cltl/Reddit_topic/README.md

-# Cross-topic and cross-lingual analysis of toxicity in Reddit conversation
+# The Constant in HATE: Analyzing Toxicity in Reddit across Topics and Languages
 This repo contains code and data for the paper - The Constant in HATE: Analyzing Toxicity in Reddit across Topics and Languages